Published: 23 November 2023

 Cities in Africa are growing fast: over 65% of the population will live in urban areas by 2060.
 This rapid urbanisation is drastically increasing air pollution and greenhouse gas emissions.
-Air pollution is already Africa’s second biggest cause of death, after HIV/AIDS.
 So how can African cities catalyse growth that is fast, fair and sustainable?

-This report looks at the potential benefits of tackling air pollution and climate change together in four cities: Cairo, Lagos, Johannesburg and Accra.
+This report looks at the potential benefits of tackling air pollution and climate change together in six cities: Accra, Cairo, Johannesburg, Lagos, Nairobi and Yaoundé.
 Our analysis maps the health, economic and climate impacts of increasing air pollution along a “business as usual” growth path.
 It then contrasts this trajectory with an alternative scenario in which cities implement clean air measures as they grow, such as upgraded public transport, cleaner cookstoves, and greener industrial technology and energy.
 The findings suggest that similar gains could be achieved in other major cities experiencing exponential growth across Africa.

 The impact of air pollution affects us all, but not equally.
 With over 1 million deaths caused by polluted air in Africa in just 2019, our continent’s great cities are at the frontlines of this often-overlooked health, economic and environmental crisis…To make the case for investing in fixing air pollution to their constituents, decision makers need credible and quality information like what this report presents.Mohammed Adjei Sowah, former Mayor of Accra, foreword